Elyod3/Matt-s-Profile/README.md

 * Creativity test - result; 53 - Above average

 To analyse these tests what this means to me, we need to look at each test individually and then as a whole to sum up a conclusion.
-The Myers-Briggs[Myers-Briggs](https://www.truity.com/personality-test/17335/test-results/17049445test as shown above indicates that I am a ENFJ.
+The Myers-Briggs[Myers-Briggs](https://www.truity.com/personality-test/17335/test-results/17049445) test as shown above indicates that I am a ENFJ.
 These types of people are warm, energetic, forward thinking, visionary, compassionate, ethical, organised and ambitionus.